dudko-pixel/Phylogen_project_opsins/README.md

 * `out_dir`: output directory path **required**

 * `db`: path to database **required**
-  Here we offer you to specify one of 13 available databases that we added specifically from the PIA2 version.
+  (Here we offer you to specify one of 13 available databases that we added specifically from the PIA2 version)

 * `transcripts`: **cds** - perform BLAST search only on coding sequences (longer than 1/2 of mean database sequence and starting with methionine); **all** use all sequences